1.4 CEUs | Thursday–Friday, March 24–25

-- Understand how to interpret and use destructive and nondestructive tests results; and
+- Understand how to interpret and use destructive and nondestructive tests results

 This seminar will also help you to:

-- Plan and conduct a condition survey for concrete, masonry, wood, and metal structures;
+- Plan and conduct a condition survey for concrete, masonry, metal, and wood structures

-- Diagnose problems and assess strengths and weaknesses of structural materials; and
+- Diagnose problems and assess strengths and weaknesses of structural materials

 Day one covers structural condition assessment procedures and evaluation, conducting a survey, concrete and masonry considerations, including destructive and nondestructive testing, corrosion, and interpreting test results.
 Included are hands-on NDT workshops and participants will have an opportunity to operate various NDT equipment.
-Day two focuses on wood and metal structures with regard to evaluation, inspection, NDT, defects/damage, connections, and includes case studies.
+Day two focuses on metal and wood structures with regard to evaluation, inspection, NDT, defects/damage, connections, and includes case studies.

 Achievements of the learning outcomes will be assessed by quizzes given throughout the seminar.

 - Guidelines for Structural Condition Assessment of Existing Buildings, SEI/ASCE 11-99